 A Last Will and Testament — often just called a Will — is a legally binding document where you leave instructions for how your money, property, and other assets should be handled after your death.
 It’s also an opportunity to pass on items of sentimental value or personal messages to loved ones.
 Your Will doesn’t take effect until you die.

 To write a valid Will, you must be mentally competent.
 This means, for example, that you may not sign a Will if you have been diagnosed with dementia.
 In most states, you will need at least two witnesses who are 18 or older to observe your signing of the Will and vouch for your mental competence.
 Although there are instances when it may make sense to have more than one Will, each addressing different aspects of your estate, it’s important that the Wills do not conflict with one another.

 In your Will, you’ll name beneficiaries, typically family members and close friends, who will receive portions of your estate.
 You also may leave assets to charitable groups and nonprofit institutions, such as hospitals, universities, and cultural organizations.

-Finally, you’ll need to name an executor of your estate, who will disburse property according to your wishes, pay your debts (ideally with cash set aside for that purpose), and generally represent your intentions as expressed in your Will.
-This could be a family member, but you may want to choose someone who is organized and responsible.
+Finally, you’ll need to name an executor for your estate, who will disburse property according to your wishes, pay your debts (ideally with cash set aside for that purpose), and generally represent your intentions as expressed in your Will.
+This could be a family member or someone you trust, but who you choose should be organized and responsible.